Conclusion: Every shift is an opportunity.Conclusion: Every shift is an opportunity.Conclusion: Every shift is an opportunity.

 Very few employees will know what proactivity or adaptability mean without the right context and examples.
 So define and demonstrate principles—write them down, share them widely, and remind people what they are in team meetings, one-to-ones, town halls, and company gatherings.

-4. recognise employees
+4. Recognise employees

 When you recognise people for great work, be sure to connect it back to core principles and practices, and highlight how the employee exhibits them.
 If you showcase stories of embraced change, practical empathy, and nimble resilience, others across the organisation will catch on quickly.
 Recognition proves you value the behaviours, and especially your people.